 Meghan J. Ryan

-Gerald J. Ford Research Fellow and Associate Professor of Law
+Gerald J. Ford Research Fellow and Professor of Law

 Professor Ryan teaches and writes at the intersection of criminal law and procedure, torts, and law & science.
 Her current research focuses on the impact of evolving science, technology, and cultural values on criminal convictions and punishment, as well as on civil remedies.

 Professor Ryan received her A.B., magna cum laude, in Chemistry from Harvard University.
 She earned her J.D., magna cum laude, from the University of Minnesota Law School, where she was a member of the Order of the Coif and received the American Law Institute-American Bar Association Scholarship and Leadership Award.
 She was also a member of both the Minnesota Law Review and the Minnesota Journal of Global Trade.

 After graduation, Professor Ryan clerked for the Honorable Roger L. Wollman of the United States Court of Appeals for the Eighth Circuit.
 She also worked as an associate in the trial group at the Minneapolis-based law firm of Dorsey & Whitney LLP, where she focused her practice on commercial and intellectual property litigation, as well as on white collar defense and compliance.
 Additionally, Professor Ryan has conducted research in the areas of bioinorganic chemistry, molecular biology, and experimental therapeutics at the Mayo Clinic and the University of Minnesota.
 Prior to joining the SMU faculty, Professor Ryan was a Visiting Assistant Professor at the University of Minnesota Law School, where she taught Criminal Law, Criminal Process, and Sales.